TheTeeddy/quiz-app/README.md

-This repository is an simple quiz of capitals
+This repository is an simple quiz of capitals based on javascript